Are second-hand homes really that bad?

 The second-hand housing market can be referred to as a ‘lemon market’.
 As described by economic George Akerlof in his 1970 paper ‘The Market for Lemons: Quality Uncertainty and the Market Mechanism‘, there can be good used cars and bad used cars.
 Similarly, the second-hand housing market may contain well-maintained and cared for homes, but can also contain just as many neglected and defective homes.
 On the outside, they may all appear the same, but the ‘rotten’ homes out there destroy buyers’ faith in the market and drag prices down.

 While the price of a brand new home is usually relatively higher than an older one, a buyer may be eligible for a number of tax breaks and mortgage deductions.
-However, the house becomes ‘used’ from moment that the owners move in and in some cases its value can drop by up to 20% almost immediately.
+However, the house becomes ‘used’ from moment that the owners move in.
 It is generally said that a house is only worth half its original value after 10 years, and by 20 ~ 25 years it may have no value at all.